SlimeOverlord/nhl-data-analysis/README.md

 ### Demos and visualizations
 To see the rest of our experiments, you are free to run the rest of the notebooks found in the `notebooks` folder, as well as the files and notebooks in the following sections:

--`features`: All our feature engineering experiments -`models`: The models we built and used for goal prediction -`visualizations`: Our visual explorations of the data. **NOTE:** the `rink_plot_widget` file is not supposed to be executed, and is used in the game_event_explorer.ipynb notebook.
+- `features`: All our feature engineering experiments
+- `models`: The models we built and used for goal prediction
+- `visualizations`: Our visual explorations of the data. **NOTE:** the `rink_plot_widget` file is not supposed to be executed, and is used in the game_event_explorer.ipynb notebook.
+Also, the `hockey_visualization_app.py` file has to be run using the command

+    streamlit run hockey_visualization_app.py